Salvoxia/immich-folder-album-creator/README.md

                             <userName>=<shareRole> must be used, where <shareRole> must be one of 'viewer' or 'editor'.
 May be specified multiple times to share albums with more than one user. (default: None)
       -o {viewer,editor}, --share-role {viewer,editor}
                             The default share role for users newly created albums are shared with.
 Only effective if --share-with is specified at least once and the share role is not specified within --share-with. (default: viewer)
+      -S {0,1,2}, --sync-mode {0,1,2}
+                            Synchronization mode to use.
+Synchronization mode helps synchronizing changes in external libraries structures to Immich after albums have already been created.
+Possible Modes: 0 = do nothing; 1 = Delete any empty albums; 2 = Trigger offline asset removal (REQUIRES
+                            API KEY OF AN ADMIN USER!) (default: 0)
     ```

 __Plain example without optional arguments:__